Dwayne Richenel Kemp

 - Height 5' 8", Weight 160 lb.

-Dwayne Kemp is the son of 1996 Olympics outfielder Adonis Kemp, a long-time Hoofdklasse star.
-His brother Urving Kemp also played in the Hoofdklasse.
+Dwayne Kemp is the son of 1996 Olympics outfielder Adonis Kemp, a fellow long-time Hoofdklasse star.
+His brothers Urving Kemp and Tyriq Kemp also played in the Hoofdklasse.
 Dwayne played in Hoofdklasse from 2005-2007, then signed with the Chicago Cubs before returning to the Netherlands in 2010.

 Kemp went 3 for 16 with a walk as the second baseman for the Dutch entry in the 2004 World Junior Championship.